 3. With regard to the reactive power capability simulation, the following requirements shall apply:

-(a) The relevant TSO has the right to request a stability compliance for reactive power capability control in a close loop operation set up of the synchronous power-generating module.

 (b) The simulation shall be deemed successful if compliance with the requirement set out in point (a) of Article 14(3) is demonstrated.

 4. With regard to the simulation of fault-ride-through capability of type B synchronous power-generating modules, the following requirements shall apply: